fullstack-hy2020/fullstack-hy2020.github.io/src/content/10/en/part10c.md

 export default createApolloClient;
 ```

-The URL used to connect to the Apollo Server is otherwise the same as the one you used with the Fetch API expect the path is <i>/graphql</i>.
+The URL used to connect to the Apollo Server is otherwise the same as the one you used with the Fetch API except the path is <i>/graphql</i>.
 Lastly, we need to provide the Apollo Client using the [ApolloProvider](https://www.apollographql.com/docs/react/api/react/hooks/#the-apolloprovider-component) context.
 We will add it to the <em>App</em> component in the <i>App.js</i> file:

 ```javascript
 import React from 'react';